 There are a lot of good reasons to have a credit card.

 Consumer Protections: Many credit cards come with certain consumer protections.
-If you buy something that is lost, damaged, or stolen, your credit card may insure it.
-The dollar amount and amount of time your item is covered for differs by card but it’s not only the fancy rewards cards that provide this so read your fine print.
+If you buy something that is lost, damaged, or stolen, your credit card may ensure it.
+The dollar amount and amount of time your item is covered for differs by card, but it’s not only the fancy rewards cards that provide this so read your fine print.

 It also takes a few days for the money from those charges to be reimbursed by the bank which means you may have no access to cash.
 There is no such worry when your credit card is hacked.
 It’s the bank’s money missing, not your own.

 Price Protection: If you buy something and see if, for a lower price within a certain amount of time, your credit card will refund the difference in price.

 Travel Protections: When you pay your travel expenses with a card that offers travel protections you can be compensated for a canceled or interrupted trip, lost or delayed luggage, and even accidental death or dismemberment.
 Your card may also provide rental car insurance.

 Pay Over Time: If you have a big purchase that can’t wait, like a new water heater or a car repair but you don’t have the cash, you can “borrow” the money interest-free with a 0% APR credit card.